JMechW/ANDY/README.md

 # ANDY
 This is the repository of ANDY - a symbolic-numerical multi-body toolbox in MATLAB for modeling, simulation, and control.
 (2021/12/15)

+MATLAB Version Requirement: 2017 or later.
+For pre-compiling, the MATLAB coder toolbox is also required.

 # Copyright and Claims

 ANDY was originally created by me (Jiamin Wang) in 2018 in RMLab at Virginia Tech.
 The toolbox was originally open-sourced at (https://github.com/RM-Lab/ANDY).
 I left RMLab in Jan 2019 and has still been developing and managing the toolbox.
 Recently, the RM-Lab organization account has been removed along with the original repository.
 I was not notified with the removal of the repository.